 Is it warm and muggy where you are?
 Your products can feel it too.
 You can move to a climate controlled space, wait until a cooler time of day, or use a bit of water to help.
 The same goes for the cold.
 Viscosity is reduced in cold weather.
 You can place your container in a bowl of warm water to help it return to its normal consistency.

-11. Use another option to seal your paint before applying Gator Hide.
+11. Use another option to seal your paint before applying final coat

-If you are still struggling to get streak free Gator Hide, try sealing your paint with Best Dang Wax or another clear coat like satin clear, before gator hide.
+If you are still struggling to get streak free, try sealing your paint with another clear coat like satin clear.
 Raw paint tends to absorb clear coat quicker.
-This, combined with the fast set up of Gator Hide, can make it tough to get even coats.
-Sealing the paint with an easier clear coat, then going over top with the tough protection of Gator Hide might be the answer for you.
+This, combined with the fast set up can make it tough to get even coats.
+Sealing the paint with an easier clear coat, then going over top with the tough protection might be the answer for you.

-12. If you have a sprayer available, spray your Gator Hide!
+12. If you have a sprayer available, spray your clear coats!

-Gator Hide is tough!
+Clear coat is tough!
 It seals really well.
-You can find Dixie Belle Gator Hide and more HERE!
+You can find A variety of clear coats and more HERE!

 I hope these tips help you achieve a smooth top finish.